alexbarcelo/joplin-api-server/README.md

   joplin-data:
 ```

 It is an untested incomplete example, but it should illustrate the basic idea behing this image.
+By using this architecture, the REST API for Joplin is completely internal (running across the compose-created internal network) and the port is not published.
+Which, in terms of attack surface, is a positive outcome.
+If you need to publish the port (because your needs, because you are in the developing stage, whatever your reasons) you can of course publish the 41184 port from the `joplin-api-server` container.